 I told you I loved this print!
-At one point, I owned every YGR item ever made, although they rereleased this print due to its incredible popularity after a few years, and at that point I didn’t keep up on it as much, because I liked the original a bit better and I didn’t need duplicate items in the different iterations of the print.
-This photo was taken the first morning of our first stay together at Grand Hotel on Mackinac Island right after we were married.
+At one point, I owned every YGR item ever made, although they rereleased this print due to its incredible popularity after a few years.
+At that point, I didn’t keep up on it as much because I liked the original a bit better, and I didn’t need duplicate items in the different iterations of the print.
+This photo was taken the first morning of our first stay together at Grand Hotel on Mackinac Island, right after we were married.
 This is the Treena maxi.

 I wore this Spring Fever Toile print skirt the day after I graduated from U of M, as we were heading up, once again, to Grand Hotel on Mackinac Island.
-We go a few times each year, and I find its sprawling gardens and colorful rooms are the perfect compliment to my Lilly outfits.
+Each year, we go a few times, and I find its sprawling gardens and colorful rooms are the perfect complements to my Lilly outfits.